markevans/dragonfly/extra_docs/Shortcuts.md

   - `:format` - the format to encode the data with, e.g. 'png'
   - `:encoding` - an options hash passed to the encoder for other options, e.g. bitrate, etc.

-Say we have an app configured with the {Dragonfly::Config::RMagickImages RMagickImages}
+Say we have an app configured with the {Dragonfly::Config::RMagick RMagick}

     app = Dragonfly::App[:my_app]
-    app.configure_with(Dragonfly::Config::RMagickImages)
+    app.configure_with(Dragonfly::Config::RMagick)

 we can call things like